NCAS-CMS/cfdm/README.md

 Citation
 ========

-If you use cfdm, either as a standalone application or to provide a CF data model implementation to another software library, please consider including the reference:
+If you use cfdm, either as a stand-alone application or to provide a CF data model implementation to another software library, please consider including the reference: